 225g mushrooms chopped

 Wash and quarter the mushrooms.
-Button mushrooms can used whole.
+Button mushrooms

 In a vessel blend together the chopped onion, crushed garlic, ground turmeric, chilli, coriander, cumin, salt, tomato puree and then add the besan flour with the soda bicarb.